manueeeeh/manueeeeh/README.md

 }
 ```

-Where you can find me 🌎 (No one is gonna find me btw XD):
+Where you can find me 🌎 :
  - Discord (ImMannu#7219)
  - manu@waveguard.dev